 Utah State looks to extend streak vs San Diego St.

-BOTTOM LINE: Utah State looks for its 10th straight conference win against San Diego State.
+BOTTOM LINE: Utah State looks for its 11th straight conference win against San Diego State.
 Utah State's last MWC loss came against the New Mexico Lobos 66-64 on Feb.
 29, 2020.
-San Diego State beat Nevada by two points at home on Saturday.
+San Diego State fell 57-45 at Utah State in its last outing.

 SUPER SENIORS: San Diego State has benefited heavily from its seniors.
-Matt Mitchell, Nathan Mensah, Jordan Schakel, Terrell Gomez and Trey Pulliam have combined to account for 75 percent of the team's scoring this season and 84 percent of all Aztecs points over the last five games.
+Matt Mitchell, Nathan Mensah, Jordan Schakel, Terrell Gomez and Trey Pulliam have collectively accounted for 75 percent of the team's scoring this season and 85 percent of all Aztecs points over the last five games.

-TAKE IT UP A NOTCH: The Aggies have scored 84.3 points per game and allowed 51 points per game across six conference games.
-Those are both significant improvements over the 71.8 points scored and 71.2 points given up per game to non-conference opponents.MIGHTY MATT: Mitchell has connected on 37.2 percent of the 43 3-pointers he's attempted and has made 4 of 8 over the last three games.
-He's also made 82.1 percent of his foul shots this season.
+STEPPING IT UP: The Aggies have scored 80.4 points per game and allowed 50.1 points per game across seven conference games.
+Those are both solid improvements over the 71.8 points scored and 71.2 points allowed per game to non-conference opponents.MIGHTY MATT: Mitchell has connected on 37.8 percent of the 45 3-pointers he's attempted and has made 6 of 14 over the last five games.
+He's also made 81.3 percent of his foul shots this season.

-STREAK STATS: Utah State has won its last four home games, scoring an average of 86.3 points while giving up 57.
+UNDEFEATED WHEN: The Aggies are 7-0 when they block at least four opposing shots and 3-3 when they fall shy of that mark.
+The Aztecs are 7-0 when they score at least 69 points and 2-3 on the year when falling short of 69.

-ACCOUNTING FOR ASSISTS: The Aztecs have recently gotten baskets via assists more often than the Aggies.
-Utah State has 51 assists on 90 field goals (56.7 percent) across its previous three outings while San Diego State has assists on 41 of 72 field goals (56.9 percent) during its past three games.
+BEHIND THE ARC: San Diego State's Schakel has attempted 77 3-pointers and connected on 42.9 percent of them, and is 17 for 36 over his last five games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25